semrush/intergalactic/website/docs/core-principles/a11y/a11y-design.md

 **Requirements**:

 - **It should be clear from the link text what will happen on click**.
-Don't use naked links or the _Click here_ anchor text for your links, as they are too uninformative.
-For example, instead of _Click here_ use _Download report_, or _Create account_ instead of _Finish_.
+Don't use URLs or the _"Click here"_ anchor text for your links, as they are too uninformative.
+For example, instead of _"Click here"_ use _"Download report"_, or _"Create account"_ instead of _"Finish"_.
 This way, the user will have a clear idea of what will happen next.
 - **Links should be an organic part of a sentence**.
-For example, it's better to write _In the new version of the iPhone application, we added support for the Cyrillic alphabet_ instead of _In the new application for the iPhone, we added support for the Cyrillic alphabet.
-Download_.
+For example, it's better to write: _"In the new version of the iPhone application, we added support for the Cyrillic alphabet"_ — instead of _"In the new application for the iPhone, we added support for the Cyrillic alphabet.
+Download"_.
 Sentences like this are easier to understand for all users, and especially for those who use screen readers.
 - **If clicking on a link leads to the download of a document, let the user know**.
-If your link leads to a PDF file, write _Download instructions in PDF_.
+If your link leads to a PDF file, write: _"Download instructions in PDF"_.
 This is important for mobile users with data caps.

 ![captions](/core-principles/a11y/static/captions.png)

 - **Make sure that the instructions can be followed by hearing or visually impaired users**.

 - **Don't make references to the shape, size, visual layout, or sound**.
-Prompts like `See image above` or `Find instructions in the right column` will mean nothing to a blind user, while a deaf user will not be able to follow the instructions like `Continue after the beep` or `Confirm the transfer via a phone call`.
+Prompts like _"See image above"_ or _"Find instructions in the right column"_ will mean nothing to a blind user, while a deaf user will not be able to follow the instructions like _"Continue after the beep"_ or _"Confirm the transfer via a phone call"_.

 ![instructions](/core-principles/a11y/static/instructions.png)